altocodenl/tagaway/readme.md

 - When error is shown in upload, it carries over to import.
 When coming back to upload, a blue icon looks huge.
 - In recent uploads/imports, use date of latest item, not earliest.
 If not there, put it in the logs.
 - Check if we can put folders & subfolder names as tags on folder upload.
+- Tags are not updated on import refreshes.
 - Search box height is incorrect.
 Must match to original design markup.
 When 'Done tagging' button appear in 'Untagged', bottom border of tag navigation moves.
 It shouldn't do that.

 Safari bugs